2 Options Markets{#sec-c:options}

 - Speculation and Leverage: One motive for buying options is to speculate on price movements with higher leverage than direct stock ownership.
 A small price change in the underlying can produce large percentage changes in option value, amplifying both potential gains and losses.

 - Hedging and Insurance: Options serve as insurance contracts for existing positions.
 For example, owning a protective put on your stock holdings limits downside risk, much like buying car insurance protects against accident costs.
-The option premium represents the “insurance cost” for this protection.
+The option premium represents the insurance cost for this protection.

 - Income Generation: Option sellers collect premiums upfront, similar to insurance companies collecting policy premiums.
 However, this income comes with obligations and potential risks if the market moves against the seller’s position.